-If it overturns Roe v.
-Wade, the Supreme Court would unleash a series of state-level legislative battles and fuel heated public debate
+The Supreme Court decision to overturn Roe v.
+Wade will unleash a series of state-level legislative battles and fuel heated public debate.